-This document provides guidance on the standards of education and training (SETs) including information about how we assess and monitor education and training programmes against them.
+This document provides guidance on the Standards of Education and Training (SETs), including information about how we assess and monitor education and training programmes against them.

-As part of our approval and monitoring processes, we use the SETs to make sure that all learners meet the standards for registration when they gain a qualification; that they are suitable to become health and care professionals; and that they are able to practise their profession safely and effectively.
+As part of our approval and monitoring processes, we use the SETs to make sure that all learners meet the standards for registration when they gain a qualification, that they are suitable to become health and care professionals, and that they are able to practise their profession safely and effectively.

-This document is written for education providers who are or will be engaged in our approval and monitoring processes, but will also be useful for practice education providers and others who work with and alongside education providers.
+This document is written for education providers who are preparing for or will be involved in our approval and monitoring processes, but it will also be useful for practice education providers and others who work with and alongside education providers.

-The guidance for each standard explains the purpose behind it, provides further explanation or definitions, and in some cases suggests how you could show that you meet each standard.
+The guidance for each standard explains the purpose behind it, provides further explanation and definitions, and in some cases, suggests how you could show that you meet the standard.